devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 ### **2. MERN Stack**

-Similar to the MEAN stack, the MERN stack is another powerful combination of technologies used for full stack development.
+Similar to the MEAN stack, the MERN stack is another powerful combination of technologies used for full-stack development.
 It includes:

 - **MongoDB**: The same database system used in the MEAN stack.
 - **Express.js**: Handles server-side logic just like in MEAN.